0xstepit/flow.nvim/README.md

 - **Slit comp** (S+/-150): yellow, red.

-Additionally, teal has been added to provide a more bluish palette, along with a fluorescent color to have really accented features.
-The palette is defined with 3 different levels of light:
+Furthermore, teal has been included to enhance the blue tones, and a fluorescent color has been added for striking accents.
+The palette is defined across three different levels of light:

 |Bright|Normal|Dim|
 |-|-|-|